 - Saying ‘no’

 For instance, if someone expresses their interest in you and you don’t feel the same way, you might feel like you should say sorry for hurting their feelings.
 Another example is not wanting to have sex.
-You do not owe anyone a ‘yes’, and you definitely shouldn’t do something you don’t want to do – and you should never apologize for it.
+But, you do not owe anyone a ‘yes’, and you definitely shouldn’t do something you don’t want to do.

 - Prioritizing yourself